-The District Council of Lower Eyre Peninsula is largely a rural community, interspaced with small country and coastal towns.
+The Lower Eyre Council is largely a rural community, interspaced with small country and coastal towns.
 The extensive east and west coasts of Council's boundaries provide magnificent fishing and surfing beaches, complimented by breathtaking views of rugged cliffs, idyllic picnic-spots and the beauty of the colour-changing Marble Ranges.